-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of The Australasian Institute of Mining and Metallurgy ('incorporated association' or 'parent entity') as at 31 December 2021 and the results of all subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of The Australasian Institute of Mining and Metallurgy ('parent entity') as at 31 December 2022 and the results of all subsidiaries for the year then ended.
 The Australasian Institute of Mining and Metallurgy and its subsidiaries together are referred to in these financial statements as the 'consolidated entity'.